Darkshadogt/Disqueue/README.md

 ## About

-Most matchmaking bots make you run a command and sit in a queue, hoping someone else in *your* server does the same at the same time.
-Disqueue watches Discord's own presence data instead — the moment two people across *any* server it's in are playing the same game, they're matched.
-No command, no queue, nothing to remember.

-It also isn't just a bot.
-A live web dashboard, built on the same real-time data, gives users a place to manage preferences and track match history outside of Discord too.
+Disqueue is an automated Discord matchmaking bot that pairs players the moment they start playing a game — no queue, no commands, no waiting.
+Unlike traditional Discord LFG or queue bots, Disqueue uses Discord presence data to detect when two users across any server are playing the same game and instantly matches them.

+It also includes a real‑time web dashboard, powered by FastAPI and WebSockets, where users can manage preferences, view match history, and customize their matchmaking experience.

+Disqueue is designed for gaming communities, competitive teams, co‑op players, and servers that want hands‑free, presence‑based matchmaking.

 <br />